GTN-Quebec/lom2mlr/rationale.md

 ### Learning resource type

 The learning resource type is integrated as-is in `mlr2:DES0800`.
-Moreover, if MLR3 is enabled an the learning resource type is known, and corresponds to a MLR resource type from vocabulary `ISO_IEC_19788-3:2011::VA.2 `, it will be translated in `mlr3:DES0700`.
+Moreover, if MLR3 is enabled an the learning resource type is known, and corresponds to a MLR resource type from vocabulary `ISO_IEC_19788-3:2011::VA.2 `, we will use this vocabulary.

 However, there is extremely limited overlap between known LOM resource types and MLR resource types.
 We have identified the following: